Is Garlic Bad for Cats? Why Cats Can't Eat Garlic or Onions

 • Scallions

-Shallots, leeks, chives, and scallions are commonly found in salads and casseroles, and are sometimes used as a garnish.
+Shallots, leeks, chives, and scallions are commonly found in salads and casseroles.
+They are also sometimes used as a garnish.

 What happens if my cat eats garlic or onions?